LiskHQ/lisk-docs/docs/docs-user/governance/delegation.md

 ## How to delegate your voting power 🗳️

+Follow the steps described below to delegate your voting power to a delegate of your choice.
 The Lisk DAO uses [Tally](https://www.tally.xyz/) to facilitate delegation.

 The process in a nutshell: